Skip to Content

 Some tour operators have a hydrophone, allowing guests to listen to the whale communicating underwater.

-Across the water from Mismaloya Beach, Los Arcos de Mismaloya’s granite rock formations stand prominent in the ocean.
-Nearby, consider a visit to the Vallarta Zoo, where you have the opportunity to see local and exotic animals.
+Nearby, Los Arcos de Mismaloya’s striking granite formations stand in the ocean, and the Vallarta Zoo offers a chance to see local and exotic wildlife.

 16. Take A Hop-On Hop-Off Bus Tour